gynekolog/cordova-plugin-facebook4/README.md

 # cordova-plugin-facebook4

-> Use Facebook SDK version 4 in Cordova projects
+> Use Facebook SDK in Cordova projects
+> Android - 4.7
+> iOS - 3.21.1

 ## Installation